Dual Degree Information

 MHA/MSPH Dual Degrees

 The Department of Health Policy and Management offers master’s students the opportunity to pursue a dual degree that combines their health management (MHA) or health research (MSPH) education with studies in any of three other UNC highly regarded graduate programs.
 These authorized arrangements allow the students to reduce their studies by a year, as compared to pursuing the two degrees individually.
-The eight approved dual degree programs are with:
+The six approved dual degree programs are with:

 Business MHA/MBA or MSPH/MBA